 Welcome to the Fiver Challenge, Young Enterprise’s FREE nationwide challenge for 5 - 11 year olds

-The Fiver Challenge provides a highly interactive, fun way of introducing financial literacy, resilience and teamwork in learning for primary school pupils.
-Pupils have 1 month to set up a mini business and create a product or service they can then sell or deliver at a profit and engage with their local community.
+The Fiver Challenge provides a highly interactive, fun way of introducing financial numeracy, resilience and teamwork in learning for primary school pupils.
+Pupils have 1 month to set up a mini business and create a product or service they can then sell or deliver at a profit plus an opportunity to engage with their local community.

 What are the key dates for Fiver?